 Brees sets NFL all-time TD mark as Saints crush Colts 34-7

+“He's done that to a lot of defenses," Colts coach Frank Reich said.
+"When he gets like that.
+I don't know that anybody can stop him.”

-Brees came into the game already holding NFL records for completions with 6,792 and yards passing with 72,577 — and built on those numbers by also setting a record for completion percentage in a game.
-He completed 29 of 30 passes — 96.7% — for 307 yards before being relieved by Teddy Bridgwater in the fourth quarter.
+Now in his 19th season, the 6-foot Brees — a 2001 second-round draft choice — came into the game already holding NFL records for completions with 6,792 and yards passing with 72,577.
+He built on those numbers while also setting a record for completion percentage in a game.
+He completed 29 of 30 passes — 96.7% — for 307 yards before being relieved by Teddy Bridgewater in the fourth quarter.
 That broke the mark Philip Rivers had held since completing 28 of 29 (96.6%) against Arizona last season.

+“He had a hot hand, obviously,” Saints coach Sean Payton said.
+"Guys were making plays, but that’s awfully difficult to do.”

 Jacoby Brissett struggled at times with accuracy and finished 18 of 34 for 165 yards against a Saints defense looking for redemption after allowing 48 points in a loss to the 49ers a week earlier.